jsabol/all-goblins-have-names/README.md

 # All Goblins Have Names

 A module for Foundry VTT.
 Allows you to use a table as the Display Name for a token so each new token will get a random name.
+It can also roll random biographies for tokens when used with [Better Rolltables](https://foundryvtt.com/packages/better-rolltables/).

 ## How to use it